'You’re The Best Thing About Me' U2 song lyrics

 5. Do you ever hear 'lepers in your head'?

-6. If U2 had it's own version Fight Club, what would its rules be?
+6. If U2 had its own version Fight Club, what would its rules be?
 And if anyone in the band had to be Robert Paulson, who would it be?

 8. Have you ever punched The Edge?